top of page

 THE OG

-I've had a buddy since 5th grade, and our friendship has lasted through all sorts of life changes, showing just how amazing long-term friendships can be.
-We kicked things off in a lively classroom full of laughter and shared adventures.
-Those early days really set the stage for our friendship, building trust and a strong connection that’s stuck with us over the years.
+I've had a buddy since 5th grade, and our friendship has stood the test of time, showing just how valuable long-term connections can be.
+We started out in a lively classroom, building trust and a strong bond that has lasted over the years.

 Three I met Through the Military.